ictvoip/ictvoip-docs/docs/source/admin/client_services.rst

 Manage Outbound Routes
 ~~~~~~~~~~~~~~~~~~~~~~

-View, create, edit, and assign FusionPBX outbound dialplan routes for
+The **Outbound** tab in the **Destinations** view lists the FusionPBX
-tenants.
-Use this to keep outbound routing and billing in sync when
+outbound dialplan routes for the selected server and tenant.
+Use it to
-numbers or upstream carriers change.
+audit, edit, assign, and sync outbound routing without leaving WHMCS.

 ||